About herpes zoster - "shingles"

 The virus remains dormant (inactive) in one of the nerve roots of the spinal cord and later re-emerges at the same level.
 This time, the virus produces a different type of rash that erupts on the skin in the region of the infected nerve.
 Blistering, inflammation, pus formation and usually, severe pain follows.

-The rash is most commonly limited to one side of the body and only affects one nerve root in most cases.
-Although not a life-threatening condition, if the nerve near the eye is affected, herpes zoster can cause blindness.
+The rash is usually limited to one side of the body and only affects one nerve root.
+Although not life-threatening, if the nerve near the eye is affected, this can cause blindness.

-Standard treatment is antiviral medication such as acyclovir which can disrupt the life cycle of the virus.
-However, it can also cause significant, and sometimes lethal, immune suppression often requiring hospital admission.
-By comparison, wheatgrass extract application to the affected area is safe (it can be used orally), easily applied and it usually works well.
+Standard medical treatment is antiviral medication such as acyclovir, usually prescribed in hospital.
+This drug can disrupt the life cycle of the virus.
+Unfortunately, it can also cause significant, and sometimes serious immune suppression which can lead to worsening of the patient's overall condition.
+By comparison, wheatgrass extract applied to the affected area is safe (it can even be used orally), and usually works well.

 The two patients shown below both responded well to wheatgrass extract being applied three times a day, however, experience now requires it to be applied on alternate days or less.
 It can do well healing the rash and relieving pain.

 Herpes Zoster (Shingles).
 Case #1

 This patient had moderate pain on day 4 of his illness, but after using wheatgrass extract, his pain subsided in just 2 days.

 A lesson learned.

 I recall in my pre-wheatgrass days, when the CEO of a large company presented with a "saddle shaped" rash of herpes zoster on his chest wall.
 Unaware of wheatgrass use for this condition at the time, I prescribed acyclovir, a recognised pharmaceutical immunosuppressant, anti-viral agent.
 The medication worked well on the rash, but the severe oral infection and pain that resulted from the medication (due most likely to immune suppression) required hospital admission and 4 weeks off work.